Legion-Expansion/Legion-Expansion/README.md

 If replacing existing vanilla units:

 - use the same naming conventions for directories and files as the vanilla units
-- set the base_spec to the vanila unit to reduce copy / paste of duplicate information in unit json files
+- set the base_spec to the vanilla unit to reduce copy / paste of duplicate information in unit json files
 - add only changed properties to unit json files (everything else will inherit from the base_spec)

 If you rename a unit directory:

-- reanme in pa/units/unit_list.json
+- rename in pa/units/unit_list.json
 - update pa/ai/unit_maps/imperial_legion.json
 - rename in ui/mods/com.pa.legion-expansion/global.js
 - rename the build bar image